siddhant202004/Statistical-Analysis-on-FIFA-22-market-value-and-wages-/README.md

 # Statistical-Analysis-on-FIFA-22-market-value-and-wages-

+FIFA 22 Player Stats Visualization
+This project contains an interactive file (fifa22stats.ipynb) showcasing visualizations and statistical analysis of the FIFA 22 player dataset.
+The visualizations include bar charts, scatter plots, and other graphical insights into player attributes such as pace, shooting, passing, dribbling, defense, and physicality.
+It aims to help users better understand player distributions and comparisons in FIFA 22.

 Statistical Analysis
 The dataset was analyzed using various statistical techniques:
 Mean: The average value for wages and market value was calculated to assess overall trends.